FIFA suspends Spain soccer federation president Luis Rubiales for 90 days after World Cup final kiss

 Palacio, a Colombian lawyer and former member of its constitutional court who has worked in women’s rights, ordered Rubiales “to refrain, through himself or third parties, from contacting or attempting to contact the professional player of the Spanish national football team Ms. Jennifer Hermoso or her close environment,” FIFA said in a statement.

-If found guilty by the Spanish court, Rubiales could be ruled unfit to hold office.
-Francos said he would ask the court to move its regular Thursday meeting up to Monday.

-Local media had originally reported that Rubiales would announce his resignation to Friday’s general assembly of the federation.
-Instead, he defiantly dug in and accused Hermoso of having consented to a “mutual” kiss on the lips.
-He painted himself as the victim of a “witch hunt” by “false feminists,” and received applause from the mostly male crowd.
+Local media originally reported that Rubiales would announce his resignation to Friday’s general assembly of the federation.
+Instead, he dug in, painting himself as the victim of a “witch hunt” by “false feminists” and receiving applause from the mostly male crowd.

-Hermoso responded in two statements, one through her players’ union and one in her name only, that Rubiales was lying and that she had felt intimidated.
+Hermoso responded that Rubiales was lying about the kiss being consensual and that she had felt intimidated.

-All 22 of her Spain teammates, along with more than 50 other players, said in the statement by the players’ union that they would not play for Spain again as long as Rubiales stayed in charge.
-It was not immediately clear whether this situation has now changed after FIFA's latest intervention.

-The federation fired back with its own statement, saying that Rubiales was telling the truth and that it would seek legal action against Hermoso.

 Messages of support for Hermoso poured in from the world of women’s soccer, and beyond.

 Real Madrid, Barcelona and other clubs issued statements criticizing Rubiales and backing the government’s move to oust him.
-Political parties from both the left and right in Spain said he was unfit to continue in his post.
+The European players' union backs Hermoso, as does Spain's women's league.
+Political parties from both the left and right in Spain said Rubiales was unfit to continue in his post.
 Iberia airlines and other sponsors for the federations said they were with the government as well.

+Rubiales mustered some support, at least inside the federation.
+Among those applauding him at the assembly were Spain’s women’s coach Jorge Vilda and Spain’s men’s coach Luis de la Fuente.
+Former Spain coach Luis Enrique, now at Paris Saint-Germain, lauded his overall management of the federation from France.

 On Saturday morning, Spanish sports daily Marca summed up the previous day’s events with a front page headline “Global Laughing Stock” over a photo of a smiling Rubiales walking between rows of the general assembly.